How to Apply

 Processing of data: The BOA takes the security and privacy of your data seriously.
 We have put together policies to comply with our legal obligations under the Data Protection Act 2018 (the ‘2018 Act’) and the EU General Data Protection Regulation (‘GDPR’) in respect of data privacy and security.
 Please visit our website at www.boa.ac.uk/privacy for information on the data we collect and how we use that data as part of our business and to manage our relationship with you.

 All applications received by the BOA will be subject to an anonymous processing practice, with identifying details removed from the application form before being passed to the deciding panel.
 This blind (anonymised) shortlisting process will be used to reduce the potential for unconscious bias.

-Shortlisted candidates will be invited to attend an online interview (using Skype/Zoom or similar) on Wednesday 02 December 2020.
+Shortlisted candidates will be invited to attend an online interview (via video conference) on Wednesday 1st December.
 The interview panel will comprise three members of our Education and Careers committee.